 To schedule an appointment, please call 212-844-8887.

 At Mount Sinai Union Square, our multidisciplinary team will provide you with a thorough consultation at a single location and treatment that is fast and effective.
 For all your thyroid and parathyroid concerns, a team of endocrinologists—specialists in the body’s hormonal system—will partner with specialists in other related disciplines to create a personalized treatment plan for disorders of the thyroid and parathyroid glands.

 “My doctor checks my thyroid nodules every six months, and I am fine.
 I feel lucky to have everything I need near me in one place—especially doctors I know and trust.”

-– Angel Santos, patient since 2012 at Mount Sinai Thyroid Center
+– Angela S., patient since 2012 at Mount Sinai Thyroid Center

-If you are experiencing changes in your energy level, fluctuations in your weight, or swelling in your neck or throat, or changes in your voice, or swallowing problems our experts can help.
-We will schedule an appointment for you to see one of our endocrinologists as soon as possible for diagnosis and treatment.
+If you are experiencing changes in your energy level, fluctuations in your weight, swelling in your neck or throat, or changes in your voice, or swallowing problems our experts can help you.
+We will schedule an appointment for you to see one of our endocrinologists and/or surgeons as soon as possible for diagnosis and treatment.

-We also encourage you to contact the Thyroid Center for a second or third opinion, to assure that you are on the right treatment path.
+We also encourage you to contact the Thyroid Center for a second or third opinion to assure that you are on the right treatment path.
 We are happy to review your medical records, as well as your biopsy slides and scans, and to meet with you about your diagnosis and treatment.
 Our team will then make recommendations about your care, suggesting alternatives when appropriate.

 Conditions We Treat